nstogner/mono-1/README.md

 # Mono

 The repo contains tooling for managing a mono repo.

+The central premise is that a single repo should declaratively describe the entirety of a project.
+Terraform is used to provision infrastructure from configuration files.
+Kubernetes is used to deploy and run applications in a declarative manner.
+Finally, protobufs are used to describe and generate services.
+All of these files are stored in a consistent manner inside of a single repo.
+The result: an engineer can read through the repo and immediately understand the state of the project.

+Scaffolding is heavily used to reduce the time required to spin up a new project or api.
+The `init` command will scaffold the repo directory structure and some scripts.
+The `blueprint` command will scaffold out new apis from protobuf definitions.

 It is based on the following tech stack:

-- Git
+- Git (Source Code Management)
-- Docker
+- Docker (Application Builds/Environment)
-- Kubernetes
+- Kubernetes (Application Deployment/Operations)
+- Terraform (Infrastructure Provisioning)
-- gRPC
+- gRPC (Service Interfaces - Backend)
-- REST (via gRPC gateway)
+- REST (Service Interfaces - Frontend)
-- Golang (+ more later)
+- Golang (Programming Language)

 ## Quickstart